vplesko/OrbLang/README.md

 f32, f64 - floating point numerals
 c8 - 8-bit char
-ptr - non-descript pointer (void* in C) id - identifier (first-class value during compile-time) type - type of a value (first-class value during compile-time) raw - unprocessed list of values, usually represents Orb code (first-class value during compile-time) i32 cn - constant i32 i32 4 - array of 4 i32s i32 * - pointer to a i32 (can be dereferenced)
+ptr - non-descript pointer (void* in C) id - identifier (first-class value at evaluation) type - type of a value (first-class value at evaluation) raw - unprocessed list of values, usually represents Orb code (first-class value at evaluation) i32 cn - constant i32 i32 4 - array of 4 i32s i32 * - pointer to a i32 (can be dereferenced)